sophiagavrila/credit-microservices/phase4/README.md

     - Add acutator end points + eureka config info to `application.properties`

 6. run config > eureka > all microservices.
 Additioanlly you can navigate to `localhost:8070/eureka/apps/__(service)__` to view info about that instance
-    > Additionally you can change hte request header to Accepts "application/json" in potman
+    > Additionally you can change the request header to `Accepts = "application/json"` in Postman.

-7. Similarly, you can **Deregister** instances by calling it's port + actuator + shutdown + `llocalhost:9000/actuator/shutdown`
+7. Similarly, you can **deregister** instances by calling it's port + actuator + shutdown + `localhost:9000/actuator/shutdown`

 <br>

 ## Send Heartbeats from Sevice to `Eurekaserver`
-Run all apps, kill the eureka server (you will see that all microservices are trying to send a heartbeat every 30 seconds but are unable to find an active Discovery service.)
+Run all apps, kill the eureka server (you will see that all microservices are trying to send a heartbeat every 30 seconds but are unable to find an active Discovery service).

 <br>